etkecc/synapse-admin/docs/external-auth-provider.md

 # External Auth Provider

-When you use an external authentication provider (like MAS, LDAP, etc.) your Synapse Admin API acts differently, but unfortunately, the API does not expose which provider is used (and if it is used at all), especially if you use a seamless/hidden password provider that does not announce itself.
+When you use an external authentication provider (like OIDC, LDAP, etc.) your Synapse Admin API acts differently, but unfortunately, the API does not expose which provider is used (and if it is used at all), especially if you use a seamless/hidden password provider that does not announce itself.